 No more than 12 students on a project.
 (This year only: if you have already started with more than 12 students and win, reply to the winner notification email to get a certificate with all the student’s names.)
 Entries are also grouped by age/grade of the oldest contestant for judging.
 The age groups are 7th and younger, 8th, 9th, 10th, 11th and 12th.
 The grand prize

 is awarded to the best entry regardless of contestant age.

 Students develop space settlement designs and related materials.

-These are sent to NASA Ames for judgement.
+These will be submitted online at a yet-to-be-determined URL (stay tuned for details).
 Submissions must be received by February 15.